Ablation Of Tumors

 -

-The hospitalization period is very short, and the return to routine is significantly faster than with open surgeries.
+The hospitalization period is short, and the return to routine life is faster than with open surgeries.

 -